MMoshtaghi/Steering-control-for-self-driving-cars-using-Prioritized-Double-DQN-in-Python/README.md

 # Steering control for self-driving cars using Prioritized Double-DQN in Python
 Deep Reinforcement Learning

-The main parts of the project are the Prioritized Double DQN algorithm and AirSim simulator.
+The main parts of the project are Prioritized Double DQN algorithm and AirSim simulator.
 The agent is fed with the front-view images (as the state) and a location-based reward function in order to control the pedals and the steering wheel to stay close to the middle line of the road.(You can reduce the number of actions to just 5 specific angles of the steering wheel for a shorter learning time, as I did)

 ## Prerequisites and setup